Wesley (footballer, born 1987)

-Wesley Lopes Beltrame (born 24 June 1987), simply known as Wesley, is a Brazilian professional footballer who plays for CRB as a central or defensive midfielder.
+Wesley Lopes Beltrame (born 24 June 1987), simply known as Wesley, is a Brazilian former professional footballer who played as a central or defensive midfielder.

 Club career

 Santos

-Wesley began his career in 2006 with Santos, and was promoted to the senior side in 2007 where he played four games.
+Wesley began his career in 2006 with Santos, and was promoted to the senior side in 2007, where he played four games.
 In 2008, Santos sold 25% economic rights of numbers of footballer to DIS Esporte, including Wesley.
 Also in 2008, he started to get more playing time making 20 league appearances and nine Copa Libertadores appearances.

-On 26 March 2009, Wesley joined Atlético Paranaense on loan until the end of 2009 season.
-In total, he played 33 matches scoring two goals.
+On 26 March 2009, Wesley joined Atlético Paranaense on loan until the end of the 2009 season.
+In total, he played 33 matches, scoring two goals.